Our Lab Members

 Eric Wang, BSc

-Eric is completed his BSc in Honours Biology at University of Waterloo.
+Eric completed his BSc in Honours Biology at University of Waterloo.
 During his undergraduate studies he worked in the Liu Lab for an eight month co-op term.
 We were happy to welcome him back to the Liu lab in September 2018 as a graduate student in Medical Biophysics at the University of Toronto.
 His research is investigating the immune response as a therapeutic avenue for radiorecurrent prostate cancer.
 In his spare time, Eric enjoys working out and sketching.

 Christianne Hoey, MSc